zapperment/max-for-live-lib/README.md

 It also sends a bang to outlet 1 if any slot is playing or a bang to outlet 2 if no slot is playing.

+### mkIIIDisplay

+Write text to the display of the Novation SL MkIII MIDI keyboard.
+Send a message to the inlet like this:

+`send [column] [message]`

+* *column* is the column (0-7) in which to write the text (number)
+* *message* is text to write (list of symbols)

+The text is written in the top row, above the current knob value.
+Keep in mind that the text needs to be short, around 9 characters, lest it is truncated with ellipses.

+#### Example

+To write the text "hi there" above knob 1:

+`send 0 hi there`

 ## Developing your own js objects

 If you want to develop your own js objects, you probably want the build to